swyxio/swyxdotio/content/writing/nontechnical/jobs-of-js-build-tools.md

 Secondary to Production Optimizations (which impact end users), modern bundlers also offer niceties for Developer Experience (which end users don't see):

+- Automatic Dependency Collection - Old school Task Runners and even Google Closure Compiler require you to manually declare all dependencies upfront.
+Bundlers like Webpack automatically build and infer your [dependency graph](https://webpack.js.org/concepts/dependency-graph/) based on what is imported and exported.
 - [Dev Server](https://webpack.js.org/configuration/dev-server/) - for Single Page Apps and JAMstack apps, there is no running Node server to run locally, so the bundler boots one up for local testing.
 - [Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/) - reduces the feedback loop of code changes by swapping out modules _while an app is running_, without a full reload.
 Reliant on having a running Dev Server.
 A higher level of hot reloading preserves the **state** of _components_ while changing them, not just modules - [this is an active area of development in React](https://overreacted.io/my-wishlist-for-hot-reloading/) and [a first class citizen in Elm](https://www.youtube.com/watch?v=Agu6jipKfYw).
 (See Addendum for more details)
 - [Source Maps](https://bendyworks.com/blog/getting-started-with-webpack-source-maps) - production code isn't human readable after all the production optimizations - bundlers can map source to production code, and browsers can request and display errors pointing to the original source if given a sourcemap.
 Useful both in production and in development.